adambraimbridge/post-publication-combiner/Readme.md

 ### Logging

 * The application uses [logrus](https://github.com/Sirupsen/logrus); the log file is initialised in [main.go](main.go).
-* Logging requires an `env` app parameter, for all environments other than `local` logs are written to file.
-* When running locally, logs are written to console.
-If you want to log locally to file, you need to pass in an env parameter that is != `local`.
 * NOTE: `/__build-info` and `/__gtg` endpoints are not logged as they are called every second from varnish/vulcand and this information is not needed in logs/splunk.